genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_cons-advanced-technical-details.md

 ### usingRow

-There are types of inputs for custom functions: `using` and `usingRow`. `using` will take an input from a row like any other function, whereas `usingRow` will take the whole row as input.
-With `using` the return type will determine the type of the function, with `usingRow` the type will have to be specified.
-The function above can also be implemented with `usingRow` as below:
+There are two types of input for custom functions:

+- `using` and `usingRow`. `using` will take an input from a row, like any other function.
+The return type determines the type of the function.
+- `usingRow` will take the whole row as input.
+The type of function must be specified.

+The function in the example above can also be implemented with `usingRow`, as shown below:

 ```koltin
 usingRow(DOUBLE) withOperations {